DavitiKharchilava/Autodock_Vina_Runner/README.md

 be aware that in the output directory older version of output file will be replaced with the newer one, or change the next output directory to avoid such result.
 - script will use output_dir line as a default docking output directory, from the command line this directory can be changed manually.
-Either way if the output_dir does not exists there will be created one.
+Either way if the output_dir does not exist there will be created one.
 - output_dir path must be written with ending '/' (ex: C:/Program1/TSRI/vina/test/ <= last '/' must be presented!)
 - command line command example: python vina_runner.py -c 6m71 -o C:/Program1/TSRI/vina/test/ (-o and path can be optional)